All entries are from John Mayall's

 - Dead Flowers II (MJ/KR) -STU on piano; "little Lucy"-version

-- Wild Horses II (MJ/KR) -remixed version I, released on Hot Rocks (by mistake
+- Wild Horses III (MJ/KR) -remixed version II, released on Hot Rocks

 on 1st pressings only!)

-- Wild Horses III (MJ/KR) -version II without piano
+- Wild Horses IV (MJ/KR) -version III without piano

-- Wild Horses IV (MJ/KR) -Acoustic Version; version II with different second
+- Wild Horses V (MJ/KR) -Acoustic Version; version III with different

 guitar; Sticky Fingers Deluxe-version